ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

     Directors not in good standing shall be disqualified from the Board until they are in good standing again.

+15. The Board of Directors may select and recall a Faculty Sponsor for the OCF.

-Bylaws 1--4 amended at the general meeting of March 21, 2008.
-Bylaws 5--6 from the revision of the bylaws last amended February 7, 1995.
+Bylaws 1–4 amended at the general meeting of March 21, 2008.
+Bylaws 5–6 from the revision of the bylaws last amended February 7, 1995.
 Bylaw 8 added at the Board meeting of April 30, 2014.
-Bylaws 9--13 added at the Board meeting of October 10, 2016.
+Bylaws 9–13 added at the Board meeting of October 10, 2016.
 Bylaw 14 added at the Board meeting of October 17, 2016.
 Bylaw 7 amended at the Board meeting of October 31, 2016.
+Bylaws 1 and 8
+repealed, bylaw 7 amended, and bylaw 15 added at the general meeting of November 14, 2016.